-• On a Windows host, in the standard "Programs" menu, click on the item in the "VirtualBox" group.
-On Vista or Windows 7, you can also type "VirtualBox" in the search box of the "Start" menu.
+- On a Windows host, in the standard "Programs" menu, click on the item in the "VirtualBox" group.
+On Vista or Windows 7, you can also type "VirtualBox" in the search box of the "Start" menu. - On a Mac OS X host, in the Finder, double-click on the "VirtualBox" item in the "Applications" folder.
+(You may want to drag this item onto your Dock.)

-&lt;sup>3Support for 64-bit Linux was added with VirtualBox 1.4.
-Support for OpenSolaris was added with VirtualBox 1.6.
+3Support for 64-bit Linux was added with VirtualBox 1.4.
+4Support for OpenSolaris was added with VirtualBox 1.6.

-- On a Mac OS X host, in the Finder, double-click on the "VirtualBox" item in the "Applications" folder.
-(You may want to drag this item onto your Dock.) - On a Linux or Solaris host, depending on your desktop environment, a "VirtualBox" item may have been placed in either the "System" or "System Tools" group of your "Applications" menu.
+• On a Linux or Solaris host, depending on your desktop environment, a "VirtualBox" item may have been placed in either the "System" or "System Tools" group of your "Applications" menu.
 Alternatively, you can type VirtualBox in a terminal.